How can we slow down/reverse the process of aging?

 Recently, a new class of drugs named “senolytics” were demonstrated to extend health span, reduce frailty and improve stem cell function in multiple murine models of aging (PMID: 28871086).

 Senolytics are agents that remove senescent cells, thus stopping tissue degeneration and aging complications.
-This allows tissues to regenerate, leading to the prevention, reversal, or delaying of age-related diseases.
+This allows tissues to regenerate, leading to the prevention, reversal, or delaying of age related diseases.

 Over the last few years, many senolytic agents have been identified and tested on lab animals.
-There are ongoing human trials involving Metformin, Resveratrol, FOXO4- related peptides, a combination of dasatinib (chemotherapy agent to treat leukemia) and quercetin, Azithromycin and Roxithromycin, HSP90 inhibitors, navitoclax and TW- 37, Fisetin (a natural polyphenol found in seaweed and strawberries), and piperlongumine (an extract of long pepper root), to name a few.
-Scientists are also currently developing safer, non-toxic chemotherapy-based agents that act as senolytics, including Rapamycin, Navitoclax and Dasatinib (PMID: 30006159).
+There are ongoing human trials involving Metformin, Resveratrol, FOXO4-related peptides, a combination of dasatinib (chemotherapy agent to treat leukemia) and quercetin, Azithromycin and Roxithromycin, HSP90 inhibitors, navitoclax and TW-37, Fisetin (a natural polyphenol found in seaweed and strawberries), and piperlongumine (an extract of long pepper root), to name a few.
+Scientists are also currently developing safer, non toxic chemotherapy-based agents that act as senolytics, including Rapamycin, Navitoclax and Dasatinib (PMID: 30006159).
 These have all shown potential to selectively kill senescent cells and decrease oxidative stress, and some are readily available to the public over the counter or through prescription.

 If these ongoing clinical trials prove the effectiveness of senolytic agents, they could bring hope to the wide range of patients suffering from severe, debilitating age-related diseases.

-1. Cell division and Telomere lengths:
+2. Cell division and Telomere lengths:

 A popular theory of how aging progresses involves the body’s telomeres, suggesting that the shortening of telomere length over the cycle of lifelong cell division causes the body to slow its regenerative processes and lead to aging.
 Although this theory of aging was remarkably popular when first introduced, its validity is debatable.

 Our cells contain a wide variety of telomere lengths naturally, and recent evidence has revealed that the correlation between telomere length and age-related complications in individuals is low (Müezzinler et al., 2013; Breitling et al., 2016; Marioni et al., 2016).
-This has led investigators to
+This has led investigators to continue searching for other biomarkers that can be used in the prediction of age-related diseases with higher accuracy.

 The pill TA65, derived from chinese astragalus, was promoted as a method of stopping the shortening of telomere length and expanding life span, despite the fact that its effects were only studied in 6 patients.
 In the field of aging treatments, hyped-up medicines with little to no proven results are all too common.

-(Lopezotin et al., 2013).
+Despite the faults in this theory, telomere length may still be related to aging, even if not the direct cause.
+The process of aging results in multiple changes at both the molecular and cellular levels, including cellular senescence, telomere attrition, and epigenetic alterations (Lopezotin et al., 2013).
 Among these hallmarks, telomere length is a remarkable characteristic of aging and linked with age-related health status (Rizvi et al., 2015).
 The rate of shortening rather than the absolute telomere length may be a better predictor when it comes to connecting telomeres to the aging process.
-(Aging 2018, 10, 3397–3420)
+(Aging 2018, 10, 3397– 3420)

-1. Other Theories
+3. Other Theories

-Cellular damage has been the target of aging research for years, producing plenty of theories with varying levels of validity.
-For example, reactive oxygen species (ROS) are DNA damaging molecules shown to be widely linked to aging.
-Mutations in proteins that participate in free radical detoxification can also affect variation in aging and life span.
 As for genetic causes, the list is lengthy and complicated.
 There are 6 genetic diseases with identified genes involved in the accelerated aging process, each currently used by scientists to study the genetic aspect of aging.
 There are many genes identified as the genes of aging itself, and in order to make this article as simple as possible, we will avoid going into details in that regard.

 These are only a small sample of the many theories on how aging progresses, but they all have the potential to propel the science of disease prevention to new heights if given plenty of research and review.

-How to Measure Biological Aging:
+How to Measure Aging:

-There are two ways to measure aging, the first being a person’s chronological age, which is based on the date of birth.
-The second is referred to as biological age, which is the actual functionality and youthfulness of the body regardless of chronological age.
 Currently, the best measure of biological age is DNA methylation.
 Anyone can check their own methylated DNA by simply sending a buccal swab to qualified labs like Cygenia in Germany or Chronomics in London.
 Having this information can help individuals take personalized measures to ensure their health and longevity, including lifestyle changes and the use of certain supplements or medications.

 Variables in the Speed of Aging: